Vietnam.vn - Nền tảng quảng bá Việt Nam

 Đại úy Quân đội trên hành trình 'gieo chữ' nơi vùng cao

-Starting from scratch
+Starting from a difficult place

-Some people hide their notebooks when they can’t write properly, but when they can write their name, they get much more excited, ” he said.
+Some people hide their notebooks when they can’t write properly, but when they can write their name, they become much more excited, ” he said.
 To keep students interested, he always creates interesting lectures.

 Continuing the journey of knowledge